860 Second St

 Spring: Richard Hell leaves the Heartbreakers, forms Richard Hell and the Voidoids, New York

-4 June: The Sex Pistols play the Lesser Free Trade Hall, Manchester for the first time, in a show organized by the Buzzcocks, who aren’t yet ready to play.
+4 June: The Sex Pistols play the Lesser Free Trade Hall, Manchester for the first time, in a show organized by the Buzzcocks, who are not yet ready to play.
 Audience of 40 includes Bernard Sumner and Peter Hook, who soon form Warsaw, later Joy Division, later New Order; Steven Morrissey, Mark E. Smith, Mick Hucknall, producer Martin Hannett and Factory Records/Haçienda impresario Tony Wilson, Steve Diggle, Paul Morley, Kevin Cummins

 Summer: Sid Vicious, Keith Levene, Viv Albertine, Jo Faull, Sarah Hall and Palmolive form the Flowers of Romance, named by John Lydon